 Kamada Ekadashi falls on the ‘ekadashi’ (11th day) of the Shukla Paksha (the waxing phase of moon) during the Hindu lunar month of ‘Chaitra’.
 It is the first ekadashi observance after the celebrations of the Hindu New Year.
 Like all other ekadashis observed by Hindus, this ekadashi is also observed to honour Sri Krishna, an incarnation of Lord Vishnu.
 As Kamada Ekadashi falls after the Navratri celebrations it is also commonly known as ‘Chaitra Shukla Ekadashi’.
 The word ‘kamada’ signifies ‘fulfilment of desires’ and therefore Kamada Ekadashi is believed to be a spiritual observance that fulfils all the worldly desires.
 This ekadashi is celebrated all across India and especially in particular regions of Southern India, like Bangalore.

-Kamada Ekadashi 2017 was on April 07 Friday
+Kamada Ekadashi 2022 is on April 12 Tuesday

 Rituals during Kamada Ekadashi: